LoginRadius/engineering-portal/content/identity/cloud-computing-security-challenges/index.md

 ## Why is certification important?

-Recently, on the [CSA Security Update podcast,](https://podcasts.apple.com/us/podcast/csa-star-case-study-guest-deepak-gupta-co-founder-cto/id1463409667?i=1000452799351) LoginRadius CTO and co-founder Deepak Gupta was asked why STAR certification is so important.
-Deepak replied:
+Recently, on the [CSA Security Update podcast,](https://podcasts.apple.com/us/podcast/csa-star-case-study-guest-deepak-gupta-co-founder-cto/id1463409667?i=1000452799351) LoginRadius why STAR certification is so important. replied:

 "CSA STAR frameworks contain the best practices for any software service platform vendor.
 It combines all of the various compliances an organization needs (with a specific focus on) cloud providers."